-Ernst & Young LLP has been appointed as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2010, by the Audit and Financial Policy Committee of the Board of Directors.
-A representative of Ernst & Young LLP is expected to be present at the 2010 Annual Meeting with an opportunity to make a statement if so desired and to answer appropriate questions with respect to that firm's audit of the Company's financial statements and records for the fiscal year ended March 31, 2010.
+Ernst & Young LLP was appointed as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2012, by the Audit and Financial Policy Committee (renamed Audit Committee) of the Board of Directors.
+A representative of Ernst & Young LLP is expected to be present at the 2012 Annual Meeting with an opportunity to make a statement if so desired and to answer appropriate questions with respect to that firm's audit of the Company's financial statements and records for the fiscal year ended March 31, 2012.

-The Audit and Financial Policy Committee has adopted policies and procedures which are intended to control the services provided by Ernst & Young LLP and to monitor their continuing independence.
-Under these policies, the Audit and Financial Policy Committee must pre-approve all services performed by Ernst & Young LLP.
-In addition, the Audit and Financial Policy Committee may delegate authority to grant certain pre-approvals to a member of the Committee.
-Pre-approvals granted by a member of the Committee are reported to the full Audit and Financial Policy Committee at its next regularly scheduled meeting.
+The Audit Committee has adopted policies and procedures which are intended to control the services provided by Ernst & Young LLP and to monitor their continuing independence.
+Under these policies, the Audit Committee must pre-approve all services performed by Ernst & Young LLP.
+In addition, the Audit Committee may delegate authority to grant certain pre-approvals to a member of the Committee.
+Pre-approvals granted by a member of the Committee are reported to the full Audit Committee at its next regularly scheduled meeting.

-The aggregate fees billed for professional services by Ernst & Young LLP for the fiscal years ended March 31, 2010 and March 31, 2009 were:
+The aggregate fees billed for professional services by Ernst & Young LLP for the fiscal years ended March 31, 2012 and March 31, 2011 were:

 Years Ended March 31,

-Type of Fees 2010 2009
+Type of Fees 2012 2011

-(in (in thousands)
+(in thousands)

-Audit Fees \$2,055 \$2,164
+Audit Fees \$2,089 \$2,225

-Audit-Related Fees 155 54
+Audit-Related Fees 122 200

-Tax Fees 3 103
+Tax Fees 3 3

 All Other Fees 0 0

-Total \$2,213 \$2,321
+Total \$2,214 \$2,428

-All of the services provided by Ernst & Young LLP were pre-approved in accordance with the Audit and Financial Policy Committee's pre-approval policies and procedures described above.
-In the above table, "Audit Fees" are fees paid to Ernst & Young LLP for professional services for the audit of the Company's consolidated financial statements included in Form 10-Qs, for the audit of the Company's internal control over financial reporting and for services that are provided by the accountant in connection with statutory audits; "Audit-Related Fees" include fees billed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements, benefit plan audits and advisory services; and "Tax Fees" include fees for tax compliance, tax advice and tax planning.
+All of the services provided by Ernst & Young LLP in fiscal year 2012 were pre-approved in accordance with the Audit Committee's pre-approval policies and procedures described above.
+In the above table, "Audit Fees" are fees paid to Ernst & Young LLP for professional services for the audit of the Company's consolidated financial statements included in Form 10-K and review of financial statements included in Form 10-Qs, for the audit of the Company's internal control over financial reporting and for services that are provided by the accountant in connection with statutory audits; "Audit-Related Fees" include fees billed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements, benefit plan audits and advisory services; and "Tax Fees" include fees for tax compliance, tax advice and tax planning.

-REPORT OF THE AUDIT AND FINANCIAL POLICY COMMITTEE
+REPORT OF THE AUDIT COMMITTEE

-The Board of Directors of the Company has adopted a written Audit and Financial Policy Committee charter.
-The Audit and Financial Policy Committee has been established in accordance with the Securities Exchange Act of 1934.
-Based on the review and determination of the Board, members of the Audit and Financial Policy Committee meet the financial literacy and independence criteria to serve on the audit committee of a public company.
+The Board of Directors of the Company has adopted a written Audit Committee charter.
+The Audit Committee has been established in accordance with the Securities Exchange Act of 1934.
+Based on the review and determination of the Board, members of the Audit Committee meet the financial literacy and independence criteria to serve on the audit committee of a public company.

-The Audit and Financial Policy Committee has reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's independent registered public accounting firm, the audited financial statements of the Company contained in the Company's Annual Report on Form 10-K for the year ended March 31, 2010.
-The Audit and Financial Policy Committee has also discussed with the Company's independent registered public accounting firm the matters required to be discussed pursuant to the Statement on Accounting Standards No. 61, as amended (Codification of Statements on Auditing Standards, Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee has reviewed and discussed with the Company's management and Ernst & Young LLP, the Company's independent registered public accounting firm, the audited financial statements of the Company contained in the Company's Annual Report on Form 10-K for the year ended March 31, 2012.
+The Audit Committee has also discussed with the Company's independent registered public accounting firm the matters required to be discussed pursuant to the Statement on Accounting Standards No. 61, as amended (Codification of Statements on Auditing Standards, Vol. 1.
+AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.